Hendrix-CS/csci150/labs/doublets.md

 ### Step 4 - Play

-Once your program is working, use it to create at least two puzzles, with solutions.
+Once your program is working, use it to help you create at least two puzzles, with solutions.
 One puzzle should be between two four-letter words, requiring at least four steps; another puzzle should be between two five-letter words, requring at least five steps.
 If you would like a challenge, you can try solving some of the puzzles below, and include your solutions:

 * FIRE -- HEAT
 * SLEEP -- DREAM